Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information: Introduction

 \section{Introduction}

+\IEEEPARstart{I}{nformation}-theoretic results often rely on random coding arguments to prove the existence of good codes.
 Usually, the codebook is constructed by randomly choosing the components of each codeword independently and identically from a judiciously chosen probability distribution.
 While this technique is powerful, the resulting codebooks do not exhibit any structure that may be of practical interest.
 One such desirable structure is linearity, which allows complexity reductions at the encoder and decoder by utilizing efficient algebraic processing techniques. { Further, in certain communication scenarios, coding schemes based on linear codes yield a larger achievable rate region than random code ensembles, as was shown by K{\"o}rner and Marton~\cite{KoM_IT_79} for a distributed source coding problem. } Structured coding schemes have been widely studied in the literature, especially for communications in the presence of side information and in multi-terminal networks.
 For an overview of structured coding schemes we refer the reader to~\cite{ZSE_IEEE_IT_02,NaG_ETT_08} and the references therein.

 For communication in the wireless domain, structured codes can be obtained by choosing finite subsets of points from lattices~\cite{For_IEEE_IT_88,ZSE_IEEE_IT_02,CoS_Springer_99,deB_IT_75}.
 A lattice is an infinite discrete set of points in the Euclidean space that are regularly arranged and are closed under addition.
 Codes based on lattices, known as \emph{(nested) lattice codes} or \emph{Voronoi codes}, are the analogues of linear codes in wireless communications.
 Efficient lattice based strategies are known for a variety of communication scenarios, such as for achieving the capacity of the point-to-point additive white Gaussian noise (AWGN) channel~\cite{UrR_IT_98,ErZ_IEEE_IT_04,OrE_IT_16,diP_thesis_14,LiB_IT_14}, for dirty-paper coding~\cite{ESZ_IT_05,ZSE_IEEE_IT_02}, the Wyner--Ziv problem~\cite{ZSE_IEEE_IT_02} and communication in relay networks~\cite{NCL_IT_10,WNPS_IT_10,NaG_IT_11,FSK_IT_13}, to name only a few.